AndyObtiva/glimmer-dsl-web/README.md

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Web enables building Web GUI frontends using [Ruby in the Browser](https://www.youtube.com/watch?v=4AdcfbI6A4c), as per [Matz's recommendation in his RubyConf 2022 keynote speech to replace JavaScript with Ruby](https://youtu.be/knutsgHTrfQ?t=789).
 It aims at providing the simplest frontend library in existence.
 You can finally live in pure Rubyland on the Web in both the frontend and backend with [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web)!

-This project is inspired by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal) and is similar in enabling frontend GUI development with Ruby.
-[Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) mainly differs from Glimmer DSL for Opal by adopting a DSL that follows web-like HTML syntax in Ruby to facilitate leveraging existing HTML/CSS/JS skills instead of adopting a desktop GUI DSL that is webified.

 **Sample**

 Initial HTML Markup: